Swedish Permitting Process

 EIA Procedure in Sweden

 There is no requirement to establish an EIA under the Swedish Continental Shelf Act.
-Nonetheless, Nord Stream 2 will adhere to the requirements in the EIA directive and the Espoo Convention.
-The project has therefore already carried out both national and international consultations, and established the equivalent of an EIA, named the Environmental Study.
+Nonetheless, Nord Stream 2 has adhered to the requirements in the EIA Directive and the Espoo Convention.
+As such the project has carried out both national and international consultations, and established the equivalent of an EIA, named the Environmental Study, as well as an Espoo Report describing the entire project from Russia to Germany.

-After an initial review period by the Ministry of Enterprise and Innovation and key authorities, the Swedish permit application – which contains the Environmental Study – will be sent out for public referral.
-The Nord Stream 2 project has been scheduled so that the national Environmental Impact Assessments / Studies performed in each of the five permitting countries for the construction and operation of the pipelines can be sent out for public consultation at the same time, as well as for international public consultation under the Espoo Convention.
-These national and international public consultations will run in parallel and are scheduled to start in early 2017.
+After an initial review period by the Ministry of Enterprise and Innovation and key authorities, the Swedish permit application – which contained the Environmental Study – was sent out for public referral.
+The Nord Stream 2 project’s consultation phase was scheduled so that the national Environmental Impact Assessments / Studies performed in each of the five permitting countries for the construction and operation of the pipelines were sent out for public consultation at the same time as the international public consultation under the Espoo Convention.
+In Sweden, the national and international public consultations ran in parallel between April and June 2017.
+After June 2017, the process continued with additional project information provided together with an updated list commitments developed in consideration of the statements received from the stakeholders during the public consultation.

 The aim of the EIA Procedure

 The Environmental Study carried out in Sweden (i.e. the equivalent of an EIA) describes the main characteristics and technical solutions of the project with a comprehensive assessment of potential impacts.
 The Environmental Study also includes assessments of transboundary impacts from the project in Sweden.
-It also includes measures to prevent and mitigate adverse environmental impacts.
+It also includes measures to prevent and mitigate any potential negative environmental impacts.

-The potential transboundary impacts associated with the construction of Nord Stream 2 on Russia, Finland, Sweden, Denmark and Germany will be presented in the Espoo Report.
-The Espoo Report will be ready in early 2017.
+The potential transboundary impacts associated with the construction of Nord Stream 2 on Russia, Finland, Sweden, Denmark and Germany was presented in the Espoo Report filed in April 2017.

 Consultations under the Swedish Permitting Procedure